Immersive Hong Kong Roving Exhibition Launched In Kuala Lumpur

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 5 March 2024 - The "Immersive Hong Kong" roving exhibition opened in Kuala Lumpur, Malaysia on March 5.
+data-text=""Immersive Hong Kong" roving exhibition launched in Kuala Lumpur" data-link=" Hong Kong" roving exhibition launched in Kuala Lumpur" class="whatsapp">Shar HONG KONG SAR - Media OutReach Newswire - 5 March 2024 - The 'Immersive Hong Kong' roving exhibition opened in Kuala Lumpur, Malaysia on March 5.
 This is the third stop of the exhibition in the Association of Southeast Asian Nations (ASEAN), following that in Indonesia and Thailand in July and October last year respectively.

 Visitors can also enjoy Hong Kong's vibrant skyline, illustrated by Hong Kong artist Messy Desk (Jane Lee), at a photo corner.
 Promotional videos on Hong Kong and digital panels featuring ASEAN companies and talent are also on display, explaining why the city is one of the most desirable places to visit, live, work and invest.